lunelson/sass-list-maps/README.md

 @import "sass-list-maps";
 ```

-You can also just fork or download this repo or cut-and-paste.
+You can also just fork or download this repo or copy-and-paste.

 ### Introduction